Looking for the best Shoreditch bars for decadent cocktail-fuelled nights in quirky London spots? Here’s where to start.

 Instead, The Book Club excels at what it’s always excelled at – fun nights out in Shoreditch with good drinks and an easygoing vibe.

 Is Flight Club in Shoreditch?
-If it is, it’s hanging in there by a thread – but I wanted to include it anyway because which other Prohibition-styled bar in Shoreditch could you quaff your drink and play a rowdy round of darts at the same time?
+If it is, it’s hanging in there by a thread – but we wanted to include it anyway because which other Prohibition-styled bar in Shoreditch could you quaff your drink and play a rowdy round of darts at the same time?
 Exactly.

 Questionable location aside, Flight Club is loud, boisterous and unashamedly so.
 Quiet date night it is not, boozy knees up with a healthy dose of competition it is (it’s all friendly until the darts come out – that’s the moment everyone really shows their true colours).

 Beach Blanket Babylon describes itself as “a lifestyle, a club for the discerning without requiring a membership”.
 OK then.
 Just go with it for now.

 Dodgy descriptions aside, it actually is a lot of fun – with neon signs, Instagrammable decor and a jam-packed dance floor in a sprawling location near Shoreditch High Street station.